MicrosoftDocs/globalization/globalization/input/font-technology.md

 Use a comma to separate the font file name and font face name.

 > [!CAUTION]
-> Editing/modifying the font link entries in the Registry can be done, but is NOT supported by Microsoft.
+> While it is possible to Edit/modify the font link entries in the Registry, it is NOT recommended or supported by Microsoft.
 > The wrong font link entry can leave the system unstable and impacts machine performance.

 > [!NOTE]